AnaHristian/disaster-response-pipeline-dsnd/README.md

 In order to better understand how this app was built, I attached the two notebooks where I have created the ETL pipeline and the Machine Learning Pipeline.
 1. ETL notebook:

-2.
-	a. read the dataset ;
+	* read the dataset ;
-	b. clean the data;
+	* clean the data;
-	c. store it in a SQLite database.
+	* store it in a SQLite database.
-2. ML notebook
+2. ML notebook:

-	a. split the data into a training set and a test set;
+	* split the data into a training set and a test set;
-	b. create a machine learning pipeline that uses NLTK;
+	* create a machine learning pipeline that uses NLTK;
-	c. use scikit-learn's Pipeline and GridSearchCV to output a final model that uses the message column to predict classifications for 36 categories (multi-output classification);
+	* use scikit-learn's Pipeline and GridSearchCV to output a final model that uses the message column to predict classifications for 36 categories (multi-output classification);
-	d. export the model to a pickle file.
+	* export the model to a pickle file.

-<a name="importantfiles"></a>
-### Important Files
-**app/templates/***: templates/html files for web app

-**data/process_data.py**: Extract Train Load (ETL) pipeline used for data cleaning, feature extraction, and storing data in a SQLite database

-**models/train_classifier.py**: A machine learning pipeline that loads data, trains a model, and saves the trained model as a .pkl file for later use

-**run.py**: This file can be used to launch the Flask web app used to classify disaster messages

 <a name="authors"></a>
 ## Licensing, Authors, Acknowledgements